intel/neural-compressor/README.md

 </tbody>
 </table>

+> Note: Starting from official TensorFlow 2.6.0, oneDNN has been default in the binary.
+Please set the environment variable TF_ENABLE_ONEDNN_OPTS=1 before running the quantization process or deploying the quantized model with official TensorFlow.

 ### Validated Models
 Intel® Neural Compressor validated 420+ [examples](./examples) with performance speedup geomean 2.2x and up to 4.2x on VNNI while minimizing the accuracy loss.
 More details for validated models are available [here](docs/validated_model_list.md).